Binary Options 2.0

 - The indicator is non-repainting

-The only strategy to constantly make money trading binary options is applying a mathematical approach, like professional gamblers do.
+The only strategy suitable for binary options is applying a mathematical approach, like professional gamblers do.
 It is based on the following principles:

 - Every binary option represents a 50/50 random event